RotscherK/SpiceProjects/README.md

 #### Implementation of the Access concept

-For the implementation of the access concept, after the login the database is checks what kind of an admin the user is and adds the corresponding boolean value to the session.
+For the implementation of the access concept, after the login the database checks what kind of an admin the user is and adds the corresponding boolean value to the session.
 This is displayed in the image below.

 ![Implementation of the Access concept](https://github.com/RotscherK/SpiceProjects/blob/master/AccessConcept_Session.png "Adding the admin type to the session after the login")